-Often when it comes to handing your notice in after you have been offered and accepted a position with another company you may be asked to stay by your current employer - this is also known as a counter offer.
+Often when one of your employees hands in their notice after having been offered a position with another company you may be tempted to ask them to stay - this is also known as a counter offer.